CodeYourFuture/CYF-Workshops/time-string/index.md

 ```

-Spend 10 minutes, think about some other test cases you might wish to explore to check this functionality
+Spend 10 minutes, think about some other test cases you can explore to check this functionality

 ### 🧪 Set up tests